 Coventry is an exciting place to spend a few days, especially if you're a fan of staying busy.
-Located a mere half hour from Birmingham and two hours northwest of London, this vibrant spot is packed with fun things to do.
+Located a mere half hour from Birmingham and two hours northwest of London, this vibrant English cathedral city is packed with fun things to do.

 Tour the ruins of a medieval cathedral, enjoy a quiet picnic in a country park, or visit the impressive motor vehicle museum, where guests can learn about the city's important history in the auto industry.

 Whether you're hoping to catch a show, traipse around medieval ruins, or tempt your tastebuds with gastronomical delights, you won't be bored during your visit to this exciting city.
-Voted 2021's official UK City of Culture, Coventry is the place to go for non-stop events throughout this and all following years.
+Coventry is the place to go for non-stop events in the Midlands.

-Before you go, plan your itinerary with our list of the top things to do in Coventry.
+Before you go, plan your sightseeing itinerary with our list of the top things to do in Coventry, England.

 1. Get Revved Up at the Coventry Transport Museum